 about pulse jets as well as plans, videos, a forum and other information.
 I know jack about pulse jets

-so I can't say if the information is good quality or not but the videos give me the impression the man knows
+so I can't say if the information is good quality but they seem to

 Many multi-cylinder piston engines are being manufactured.
 They are available as